flatcar-archive/flatcar-docs/os/booting-on-ec2.md

+---
-# Running Flatcar Container Linux on EC2
+title: Running Flatcar Container Linux on EC2
+weight: 10
+---

 The current AMIs for all Flatcar Container Linux channels and EC2 regions are listed below and updated frequently.
 Using CloudFormation is the easiest way to launch a cluster, but it is also possible to follow the manual steps at the end of the article.
 Questions can be directed to the Flatcar Container Linux [IRC channel][irc] or [user mailing list][flatcar-user].